Car Window Repair & Replacement

 Your local Glass Doctor carefully removes the broken car window – rear windshield, passenger door, sunroof, moon roof, quarter glass, etc. – without damaging the vehicle’s paint, bonding surface and interior.
 A replacement glass is then installed following procedures recommended by the AGSC (Auto Glass Safety Council).
-If you have a vehicle made in the last ten years you might have ADAS technologies installed in your front windshield.
-Glass Doctor of Seneca, SC will recalibrate the ADAS technologies.
+Recent models more likely than not have ADAS technologies installed in the front windshield.
+The specialists at Glass Doctor of Anniston are trained to calibrate the ADAS technologies in your vehicle.

 With Glass Doctor, there are no surprises.
 Our glass repair technicians are highly skilled.
 We believe in honest, upfront pricing.
 You won’t be left with hidden fees, just like you won’t be left with any cleanup.

 - Courteous, Uniformed Professionals

 - Scheduled Appointment Times